 - Through culturally sensitive outreach, information and collaboration, older adults and individuals with disabilities will be empowered to make informed choices for today and tomorrow.

 AOASCC’s reach extends to thousands of older adults, individuals with disabilities and caregivers in the greater New Haven and lower valley areas of Connecticut each year.
 The number of programs and the different groups reached through our services are more than can fit in a paragraph.
 We are constantly looking for opportunities to better serve the individuals who come to us for assistance.
 As advocates for independence, our staff are dedicated to helping individuals remain safely at home and to stay active and engaged in their communities.

 - Our society’s conception of older adults and individuals with disabilities will evolve to encompass the full range represented by those populations.

 AOASCC is also committed to seeing the society’s conception of older adults to evolve to encompass the full range represented by those populations.
-To this end, AOASCC offers opportunities to volunteer, an annual celebration for centenarians and an annual art show.
+To this end, AOASCC offers opportunities to volunteer and an annual art show.
 Now these efforts are being focused as a way to impact our advocacy through fighting ageism and its negative impact on society, individual health and welfare.

 In 1965 congress passed the Older Americans Act (OAA) in response to concern by policymakers about a lack of community social services for older persons.
 Although older individuals may receive services under many other Federal programs, today the OAA is considered to be the major vehicle for the organization and delivery of social and nutrition services to this group and their caregivers.